BlaqueDevs/se-assignment-day-4-software-project-management-sithandekile/README.md

 It gives one control over project as it will improve the project planning,communication,and the use of resources Gantt charts can help by keeping track of progress and identifying any delays
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+      My software aims to solve the problem for people who lost their memory and cognitive declining due to dimensia and after car acccident
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 -By giving stackholders the insight of what to expect,when understanding the problem it will be easy to identify what is required for the software to be build and avoid unnecessary confusion.
 -desiners will know what tools to use and also get to know what features or functionality needed for better user interface.